gateio/gateapi-nodejs/docs/SpotApi.md

 Amend an order

-By default, orders for spot, margin and isolated margin accounts are modified.
-If you need to modify orders for cross margin accounts, you must specify &#x60;account&#x60; as &#x60;cross_margin&#x60; and unify the account.&#x60;account&#x60; can only be specified as &#x60;cross_margin&#x60;.
-Currently both the request body and query support currency_pair and account parameters, but the request body has a higher priority  currency_pair must be filled in either the request body or query  Currently only supports modifying price or quantity (choose one of the two)  About speed limit: Modify orders and create orders to share speed limit rules  About matching priority: only modifying the quantity to make it smaller will not affect the matching priority.
-If you modify the price or modify the quantity to become larger, the priority will be adjusted to the end of the new price  Note: The modified quantity is smaller than the completed quantity, which will trigger the order cancellation operation
+By default modify orders for spot, unified account and leverage account.
+At present, both the request body and query support currency_pair and account parameters, but the request body has higher priority  currency_pair must be filled in the request body or query   Currently, only the price or quantity modification (choose one of two)  About speed limit: Modify orders and create orders to share speed limit rules  About matching priority: Only modifying the quantity will become smaller and will not affect the priority of matching.
+If the price is modified or the quantity is modified, the priority will be adjusted to the end of the new price   Precautions: Modification quantity is less than the transaction quantity will trigger the order cancellation operation

 ### Example